SoCalChristina/Memory-Game-App/README.md

 I'm not taking pull requests currently.

 #### Acknowledgements
-Built with the support of the fabulous Udacity student community Many thanks in particular to Udacity Grow With Google Slack Community Tutor, @Lloan.
+Built with the support of the fabulous Udacity student community.
+Many thanks in particular to Udacity Grow With Google Slack Community Tutor, @Lloan.

 ### Contact